-After foreclosure, you must wait for two years to apply for a loan under the Veteran Affairs program.
+After foreclosure, you must wait two years to apply for a loan under the Veteran Affairs program.
 But if you can provide proof for extenuating circumstances, the waiting period can be brought down to one year.
-However, if the foreclosed loan was a VA loan, you lose any additional entitlement.
+However, you lose any additional entitlement if the foreclosed loan was a VA loan.

-The waiting period for a USDA loan is three years after the completion of the foreclosure.
+The waiting period for a USDA loan is three years after the foreclosure completion.
 It allows for extenuating circumstances only if they are temporary and beyond the applicant’s control.

 The CAIVRS List

 The Credit Alert Verification Reporting System is a government-backed database that tracks people who have defaulted on their loans.
 If you have defaulted on a loan, your name will stay on the CAIVRS list for three years.
 Lenders do not approve loans to people whose names appear on the list.

 What Are Extenuating Circumstances?

 A medical emergency, death, and more can be considered extenuating circumstances because they are beyond your control.
 However, personal issues like divorce, a drop in property price, and the inability to sell a house cannot be considered extenuating circumstances.